BarnCamp - Lessons learned from running a self-organised rural skills-sharing event.

 Stuff that's crucial to organise before the event.

-The key thing is to try to get the right equipment and a great bunch of people on site and then empower them and let them do their magic, which they will with fantastic results.
+Setting up the Marquee at BarnCamp 2011 The key thing is to try to get the right equipment and a great bunch of people on site and then empower them and let them do their magic, which they will with fantastic results.

 I really advise rejecting any idea that appears to complicate matters!
 If someone has an idea of something that they can do, that they can bring on site and set-up autonomously then it's a good idea; however, if it requires sourcing of lots of equipment, borrowing this or that, finding a van and driver and five people to make it work, I recommend rejecting it as too complicated.
 In short, keep it simple and make sure you know that it can be done.
 As an example.
 A couple of years back a keen person said they'd like to sort out the showers.
 "Great!", I thought, "go for it!" and ticked the item of my production list.
 Then some time after that I got a call from them asking for tarps, palettes, hoses, this, that and the other.
 That wasn't really sorting out the showers, that was creating a list of more stuff to get and more work.
 I know that may sound a little dismissive of and negative towards new ideas, but really there are far many more good ideas than hands to put them to work, so sometimes it's best to keep them to yourself!

 The equipment?
 Well, there's lots!
 Mostly between myself, OARC, Bristol Wireless and a couple of other BarnCampers we had nearly all of it already (stashed each year in a lock-up for the next time).
 This is just because over the years we've gathered it for one reason or another, but mostly, for me, because it allows me to do events and to know that I have the necessary equipment that does what's needed and is in working order.
 I tend to try to an audit of it a couple of months before an event; at worst at least a couple of weeks.
 It's important again to have working equipment, and this harps back to the good ideas thing above.
-It's no good someone saying they'll bring a PA, if they bring a knackered old PA with tangled leads that need soldering and speakers that have been home to their pet rat, and they turn up two days late and then need lots of help to set up right in the middle of the event.
+It's no-good someone saying they'll bring a PA, if they bring a knackered old PA with tangled leads that need soldering and speakers that have been home to their pet rat, and they turn up two days late and then need lots of help to set up right in the middle of the event.
 Easier is to ensure you have a PA that works, or you have someone on the crew that can ensure that, or simply hire one for the event.

 Kit list